yohman/up206a/README.md

 - Participation, individual progress, coding and reading assignments 10%
 - Group assignments 40%
-   - There will be five group assignments throughout the quarter.
-Each assignment will be worth 20% of the total group assignment grade.
+   - There will be four group assignments throughout the quarter.
+Each assignment will be worth 25% of the total group assignment grade.
-- Mid-term 25%
+- Mid-term 20%
    - The mid-term will require two deliverables:
       - a presentation for your group project
       - a cleaned up Jupyter Notebook that documents the following: